cambridgeltl/ContrastiveBLI/README.md

 ## Follow-up Work:

-**Update**: please see our follow-up work [BLICEr](https://github.com/cambridgeltl/BLICEr) (Findings of EMNLP 2022) where we further improve BLI with post-hoc reranking, applicable to any precalculated CLWE space.
+**Update A**: please see our follow-up work [BLICEr](https://github.com/cambridgeltl/BLICEr) (Findings of EMNLP 2022) where we further improve BLI with post-hoc reranking, applicable to any precalculated CLWE space.
 Specifically, [BLICEr](https://github.com/cambridgeltl/BLICEr) first retrieve contrastive word pairs (positive and negative) and then use the word pairs to fine-tune multilingual LMs into [Cross-encoders](https://www.sbert.net/examples/applications/cross-encoder/README.html#bi-encoder-vs-cross-encoder) that can refine the cross-lingual similarity scores predicted by the CLWEs.

+**Update B**: the unsupervised ContrastiveBLI is used as a baseline in our follow-up work [SAIL](https://github.com/cambridgeltl/sail-bli) (ACL 2024).
+Please see the unsupervised results of ContrastiveBLI in [SAIL](https://github.com/cambridgeltl/sail-bli).

 ## Dependencies: